It was 2014 when I wrote my first blog to share my feelings about my dreams and life in the United States.

 8. Learn new skills and open new opportunities

-Well, blogging is not just writing content.
+Well, blogging is not just writing blog content.
 To make your blog up and running, you will need to learn a few crucial skills.

 Some of the skills I loved learning along the way: